Biden projected to win South Carolina's 2024 Democratic primary. Here's what to know.

 "The truth is, I wouldn't be here without the Democratic voters of South Carolina, and that's a fact," he said on Jan.
 27. "If you ever doubt the power to change America, you are the reason I am president."

-President Joe Biden, Minnesota Rep. Dean Phillips and self-help author Marianne Williamson will be on the ballot.
+President Joe Biden, Minnesota Rep. Dean Phillips and self-help author Marianne Williamson were on the ballot.

 When did primary polls close in South Carolina?